kunhwiko/concepts/cloud/Kubernetes/D-scaling-and-scheduling.md

 Compute Quotas
   a) Can specify CPU, GPU, and memory quotas.
   b) If quota is specified, resource request and limit must be set at the container level as well.
+  c) Container level resource requests and limits are implemented using Linux cgroups.

 Storage Quotas
   a) Can specify total amount of storage.
 This can also be done per storage class.